 Georgia Gov. Declares State Of Emergency As Severe Weather Sweeps Southeast

-Overnight in southern Georgia, near the border with Florida, severe weather swept through the region.
+Overnight in southern Georgia, near the border with Florida, severe weather turned deadly.
 At least 11 people were killed and 23 more were injured as the area was racked with storms, according to local officials.

 Now, Gov. Nathan Deal has declared a state of emergency Sunday morning for seven counties in the state.